 One of my favorite memories of Thanksgiving football in years gone by was legendary NFL announcer John Madden's annual proclamation of his love for the fried goodness of Turducken.
+I begged my parents for it year after year, and actually, to this day, I have never actually had Turducken on Thanksgiving day.

-I begged my parents for it year after year and actually to this day have never actually had Turducken on Thanksgiving day.
-You may have never heard of Turkducken and thought "What is it?" or "Where did this thing ever come from?"
+You may have never heard of Turkducken and thought, "What is it?" or "Where did this thing ever come from?"

-John Madden didn't create Turkducken, but he certainly helped popularize this Louisiana bayou favorite!
+John Madden didn't create Turkducken, but he certainly helped popularize this Louisiana Bayou favorite!

 The Frankenstein combination of duck, chicken, and turkey gives you a taste of each with each bite.
 From what I can tell, it was 22 years ago in 1997 when John Madden first mentioned this combination on air.
 Thanks to nearly 20 years of being a NFL Thanksgiving tradition, turduckens are ordered and shipped around the world today.